ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

 ## Usage of the Tool

-The code generation tool can produce `service/client stub files` and `service/client skeletons` in Ballerina Language.
+The code generation tool can produce `service/client stub files` and `service/client skeletons` in the Ballerina Language.

 > In Ballerina, Protocol Buffers serialization is only supported in the gRPC module.
 Therefore, you can only use
 > this tool to generate Ballerina source code for gRPC service definitions.